Algorithm Unrolling-based Denoising of Multimodal Graph Signals: Abstract

 \section{Abstract}

-We propose a denoising method of multimodal graph signals by iteratively solving signal restoration and graph learning problems.
+We propose a denoising method for multimodal graph signals by an alternating minimization scheme that sequentially solves signal restoration and graph learning problems.
 Many complex-structured data, i.e., those on sensor networks, can capture multiple modalities at each measurement point, referred to as \textit{modalities}.
 They are also assumed to have an underlying structure or correlations in modality as well as space.
 Such multimodal data are regarded as graph signals on a \textit{twofold graph} and they are often corrupted by noise.
 Furthermore, their spatial/modality relationships are not always given a priori: We need to estimate twofold graphs during a denoising algorithm.
 In this paper, we consider a signal denoising method on twofold graphs, where graphs are learned simultaneously.
-We formulate an optimization problem for that and parameters in an iterative algorithm are learned from training data by unrolling the iteration with deep algorithm unrolling.
+Specifically, the graph learning subproblems are solved using the primal-dual splitting (PDS) algorithm, while the signal update has a closed-form solution.
+Parameters in this iterative algorithm are learned from training data by unrolling the iteration with deep algorithm unrolling.
 Experimental results on synthetic and real-world data demonstrate that the proposed method outperforms existing model- and deep learning-based graph signal denoising methods.